-Being unaware of whether or not your car is insured is a high-risk gamble, and if it isn’t covered, you could face points on your licence, fines, a driving ban, and even a prison sentence in some extreme cases.
+Not knowing whether or not your car or van is insured is a high-risk gamble, and if your vehicle isn’t covered, you could face points on your licence, fines, a driving ban, losing your car, and even a prison sentence in some extreme cases.

-Not only does AskMID allow you to check if your own vehicle is insured, it can also be used to find out whether a third-party’s insurance is valid if you’re ever involved in a road traffic accident, and is also used by the police to stop and seize uninsured cars.
+Not only does AskMID allow you to check if your own vehicle is insured, it can also be used to find out whether a third-party’s insurance policy is valid if you’re ever involved in a road traffic accident, and it is also used by the police to stop and seize any cars belonging to uninsured drivers.

 What is AskMID used for?